V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/skrpro.md

 You do not need to use both; pay attention to the direction the wires are facing when connecting them.

+!!!
+You can kill your screen
+    Pay attention to the direction the wires are facing when connecting them.
+The single wire faces toward the drivers, 5V closest to the memory card.

 ## Touch plate

 All the V1 firmware is ready for a touch plate.
 Easy as plugging into the Z min port.
 Use Ground "G" and Signal  "S" pins, they are labeled on the back of the board.